surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.9.3-dev.1 =
+= 4.9.3 =

-(2018/07/29) Added jQuery to show the notices drop-down if there are any error or warning notices.
+(2018/07/31) Added jQuery to show the notices drop-down if there are any error or warning notices.
 Added a sanity check for options with an image ID value to make sure the value is numeric.
+Fixed a variable name preventing videos from being added to the open graph video array.

 = 4.9.2 =